Syracuse metropolitan area

-The Syracuse Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of three counties in central New York, anchored by the city of Syracuse.
-As of the 2010 census, the MSA had a population of 662,577.
-In the 2000 census, the MSA had a population of 650,154.
+The Syracuse Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area comprising three counties in central New York, with the city of Syracuse as its core.
+The three counties are Onondaga, Madison, and Oswego.
+According to the 2020 census, the population of the Syracuse MSA was 662,057; a slight difference from 662,577, in the 2010 census.